edespino/cloudberry-site/docs/sql-stmts/unlisten.md

 ## Description

-`UNLISTEN` is used to remove an existing registration for `NOTIFY` events. `UNLISTEN` cancels any existing registration of the current Cloudberry Database session as a listener on the notification channel named channel.
+`UNLISTEN` is used to remove an existing registration for `NOTIFY` events. `UNLISTEN` cancels any existing registration of the current Apache Cloudberry session as a listener on the notification channel named channel.
 The special wildcard `*` cancels all listener registrations for the current session.

 [NOTIFY](/docs/sql-stmts/notify.md) contains a more extensive discussion of the use of `LISTEN` and `NOTIFY`.